Tragedy which left seven children instant orphans

 In delving into her family history, Sally Jaundrell has uncovered how the parentless children were taken in by the local community, and has also found the truth behind a family story that her own family was linked to those events.

 The date was July 30, 1910.
-Without going into the gruesome details, Armel Turley, of Jubilee Row, Holyhead Road, Oakengates, murdered his wife Alice and then killed himself.
+Armel Turley, of Jubilee Row, Holyhead Road, Oakengates, murdered his wife Alice and then killed himself.

-It was a local sensation.
+It horrified people locally.
 Both were buried at Holy Trinity Church, Oakengates.
 For the funeral procession the main road was lined with spectators with others watching from adjoining pit mounds, an estimated total of 5,000 or so.

 "I have it on good authority they were not buried together.
 Alice’s parents wouldn’t allow it," says Sally.